This Course Has Passed.

 #Managing the Landlord Portal and improving communications with DWP.

-#How to challenge DWP decisions (seeking a revision, “late revision”
+#How to challenge DWP decisions seeking a revision and “late revisions”

-#Mandatory Reconsideration, Appeal) a number of examples and draft letters will be used to illustrate.
+#Mandatory Reconsideration & Appeal.
+How best to do this, including a number of examples and draft letters to illustrate.

 #Overcoming “explicit consent” and other communication obstacles.

-#UC Overpayments (Determining culpability; How to challenge DWP poor practice – standard letters).
+#Rules on UC Overpayments are very different to Housing Benefit!
+Determining culpability; How to challenge DWP poor practice – standard letters etc.

 #How to complain to DWP and Independent Case Examiner (case examples, standard letters used to illustrate).